Makogan/makogan.github.io/projects.md

 ### Haptic deformation

 Haptic rubber like object defformation.
-Done as part os a special topics course on computer haptics.
+Done as part of a special topics course on computer haptics.
 The project displays a possible technique inspired on spring mass models to allow users to interact with deformable objects that felt somewhat like rubber.

-(I have no video, as we never thought of recording it and I don;t have neither the source code nor a Novint Falcon to run it anymore).
+(I have no video, as we never thought of recording it and I don't have neither the source code nor a Novint Falcon to run it anymore).

 ![baymax](/images/baymax.png)
 ![baymax](/images/haptic1.jpg)